 - Listen to your favorite vinyl with this authentic 4-in-1 retro vinyl turntable housed in an all wood mahogany finished cabinet inspired by over 100 years of developing analog audio systems

-- Plays vinyl records, CDs, AM/FM radio with illuminated tuning dial, and MP3s through USB or 3.5mm auxiliary input for any music playing device including your iPhone, iPad or any other tablet or smartphone
+- Plays vinyl records, CDs, AM/FM radio with illuminated tuning dial, and MP3s through USB or 3.5mm auxiliary input for any music playing device including your tablet or smartphone

 - Built-in stereo speakers with rich, room filling sound, housed in an all wood acoustic cabinet for optimal audio performance.
 Connect your headphones for private listening.